 Objective: To investigate what is happening when something makes a sound.

 Give each child or pair of children a paint stick.
-Have one child place the stick flat on a table or desk, so that about two thirds of it extends out beyond the edge.
+Have one child place the stick flat on a table or bench, so that about two thirds of it extends out beyond the edge.
 Have the child hold the stick firmly, pressing down on it with the heel of one or both hands.
 Have the other child pluck the free end of the stick so that it vibrates up and down.
 Does it make a sound?
 What about when it stops moving?
 (The sound stops.)
 Have everyone sing a note and feel their throats to feel the vibrating vocal chords.
 If available, play a guitar string, drum or cymbal to show how it vibrates when making a sound.
 What is happening when something makes a sound?
 (It is vibrating.)
 Have them experiment with making the stick shorter (less of it extending beyond the table edge) and longer (more of the stick extending beyond the table edge).
 How does the sound change?
 (Longer is slower and sounds lower.)

 Optional: Have the children “play” paint sticks as you conduct them.
 Conduct them to play faster and slower, louder and softer, as you wave your arms, and then to stop when you stop.